precice/precice.github.io/pages/docs/couple-your-code/couple-your-code-waveform.md

 ...
 ```

-## Initialize Data
+## Initialize data

-* When using waveform iteration both participants can initialize data, even when serial implicit coupling is used.
+* When using waveform iteration, both participants can initialize data, even when serial-implicit coupling is used.
 * Reason for this: Initialized data is used at the beginning of the window.
 First write data at the end of the window.
-This means: Also first participant can initialize data that will be used by second participant at the beginning of the window.
-The the same time there is already data available at the end of the window in the first iteration of a serial implict coupling scheme.
+Thus, the first participant can initialize data that is used by the second participant at the beginning of the window.
-* If no initial data is provided, the data at the beginning of the window is **always** implicitly set to zero and there is no possibility to change this.
+* If no initial data is provided, the data at the beginning of the window is **always** implicitly set to zero.

 ## Literature